amitlals/SAP-BTP-service-Dashboard-unofficial/README.md

 ## App URL

-You can access the app using the following link:
+You can access the application using the following link.
+For the secret key, please reach out to aka.ms/amitlal

 [Launch App](https://studio--btp-services-explorer.us-central1.hosted.app/login)